 Are Xbox Series X and S backward compatible with Xbox, Xbox 360, and Xbox One?

 Unlike the PS5, which is only compatible with the PS4, the Xbox Series X and S are compatible with all previous Xbox systems.
-That means that many of your Xbox, Xbox 360, and Xbox One games will work on Xbox Series X and S. If you own any titles for these systems digitally, they will automatically carry over when you log into your Microsoft account.
+That means that many of your Xbox, Xbox 360, and Xbox One games work on Xbox Series X and S. If you own any titles for these systems digitally, they will automatically carry over when you log into your Microsoft account.

 Which Xbox games are backward compatible with Xbox Series X and S?